 We will pay travel expenses to and from your school placements, so cost should not be a limiting factor.

-The Brilliant Club offers a series of online modules, supplemented by three training days for Tutors a year, usually in September, November and late February.
-These training events are run in parallel at three regional locations.
+The Brilliant Club offers a series of online modules, supplemented by three training days for Tutors a year, usually in September, November and late February, on a Saturday.
+These training days are run in parallel at three regional locations.
 The dates and locations are advertised well in advance.

 The training consists of core pedagogy modules, individual support to help you design your own course, and elective modules that you can select to suit your needs.